 Administrative Assistant

-The salary of an administrative assistant, on the other hand, according to research by the Median as of May 2020, was $44,080 per year.
-Like executive assistants, this varies based on the skills, the industry, or work location.
+According to research by the Median, the salary of an administrative assistant was $44,080 per year as of May 2020.
+Like executive assistants, this varies based on skills, industry, or work location.

 For example, administrative assistants with special skills like database management will probably earn a higher salary than those without such qualifications.